snijderlab/rustyms/proforma_grammar.md

 - [x] 4.2.6 Protein modifications using delta masses (without prefixes)
 - [x] 4.3 N-terminal, C-terminal and labile modifications.
 - [ ] 4.4 Ambiguity in the modification position, including support for localisation scores. `[Phospho]^2?` | `[Phospho#g1]` | `(AAA)[Phospho]` note also handle multiple modifications on a group
+    - Implementation note: translate all notations to save all possible ambiguous modifications on each specific Amino Acid location, using the rules from the modifications to generate the least number of possible positions.
+Using these generate all possible N-term/C-term base masses when calculating ion masses.
+Additionally find a way to nicely store the path taken for each base mass and show this to the user.
+Maybe having something like `base + 12[Phospho] + 15[Phospho]`.
 - [x] 4.7 Ambiguity in the amino acid sequence. `(?DQ)N`
 - [x] 4.8 INFO tag.
 2) Additional Separate Support (Technical name: level 2-ProForma compliant)